 - Science and Social Studies: The internet and our interactive boards are used extensively in science and social studies.
-Each Science unit is brought to life with experiments and discovery.
-In Social Studies students learn good citizenship, map skills and many aspects regarding uniqueness of this great nation.
+Each Science unit is brought to life with experiments and discoveries.
+In Social Studies students learn good citizenship, map skills, and many aspects regarding the uniqueness of this great nation.

-- Reading and Spelling: Students in second grade practice phonics skills and learn helpful spelling rules.
+- Reading and Spelling: Students in second-grade practice phonics skills and learn helpful spelling rules.
 The children read novels, and read from the classroom library, to develop fluency and reading comprehension.
-The teacher reads from children’s literature to model fluency, to foster listening skills, to develop an interest in reading, and to build vocabulary.
-Each week, second grade students demonstrate what they have learned with spelling, dictation, and reading comprehension tests.
-Second grade students enjoy responding to literature with art projects and essays.
+The teacher reads from children’s literature to model fluency, foster listening skills, develop an interest in reading, and build vocabulary.
+Each week, second-grade students demonstrate what they have learned with spelling, dictation, and reading comprehension tests.
+Second-grade students enjoy responding to literature with art projects and essays.

 - Math: The Everyday Mathematics program is very hands-on with numerous manipulatives including individual tool kits with tape measurers, clocks, money, templates, and calculators.
 Students use slates throughout the year to demonstrate mastery of a concept.
-Many games are learned and used frequently to apply and practice principles being taught.
-Addition, subtraction and number patterns continue in second grade and by the end of the year, four and five digit problems are mastered, including borrowing in subtraction.
-We work into multiplication and use arrays, songs, rhymes and the G.E.T. method to gain understanding.
-Of course, that leads into an easy transition into division.
-Other units that we concentrate on are money, which includes setting up a store where students earn play money during the week and then can shop on Friday.
-If they are able to count out the sum correctly and make change, they may keep the item(s).
+Many games are learned and used frequently to apply and practice the principles being taught.
+Addition, subtraction, and number patterns continue in second grade, and by the end of the year, four and five-digit problems are mastered, including borrowing in subtraction.
+We work into multiplication and use arrays, songs, rhymes, and the G.E.T. method to gain understanding.
+Of course, that leads to an easy transition into division.
+Other units that we concentrate on, are money, which includes setting up a store where students earn play money during the week and then can shop on Friday.
+If they are able to count out the sum correctly and make changes, they may keep the item(s).
 This really inspires students to learn how to make change correctly.
 Geometry, including finding perimeter and area, as well as learning about Fractions are just a few of the units we explore.
 Second grade also has “Exploration Days” where two or three new areas are addressed and hands-on activities are done in small groups to better understand these concepts.
 Some examples are using the balance and platform scales, sorting attribute blocks, clock making, and going on a fraction hunt around campus.

 - Johns Hopkins University Center for Talented Youth – is presented to qualifying students in grades second through eighth.
 John Hopkins conducts national and international talent searches to identify, assess, and recognize outstanding academic talent.
 The criteria for those students who are nominated are based on their achievement at the 95th percentile or higher on certain indicated subject areas of a nationally normed standardized test.
 The criteria indicate certain acceptable reasoning ability subtests and they also indicate which subtests are unacceptable.
 The nomination to the Johns Hopkins University Talent Search is an honor in that it recognizes a child’s outstanding academic talent.

-- Language Arts: Concentrates on the parts of speech; especially nouns, verbs, adjectives, adverbs, prepositions, articles and pronouns.
+- Language Arts: Concentrates on the parts of speech; especially nouns, verbs, adjectives, adverbs, prepositions, articles, and pronouns.
 The students also work on strategies for the five steps of the writing process.
-They use paragraphs to separate ideas, produce multiple drafts, elaborate on a central idea, and write with attention to audience, word choice and sentence variation.
+They use paragraphs to separate ideas, produce multiple drafts, elaborate on a central idea, and write with attention to the audience, word choice, and sentence variation.
 The children learn how to use reference materials, such as dictionaries and thesaurus to aid them in writing.
-The students also get a chance to have their essay entered in the University of St. Thomas yearly writing contest.
+The students also get a chance to have their essays entered in the University of St. Thomas yearly writing contest.
 The cursive writing that was started in second grade is developed and they begin to write their name in cursive.